 Paper 2 (1 hour 30 minutes) 80 marks This paper consists of section A, short-response questions, and section B, extended-response questions.
 A GDC is required for this paper, but not every question will necessarily require its use.
 Section A This section consists of compulsory short-response questions based on the whole syllabus.
 It is worth approximately 40 marks.
 The intention of this section is to assess students across the breadth of the syllabus.
 However, it should not be assumed that the separate topics are given equal emphasis.
 Section B This section consists of a small number of compulsory extended-response questions based on the whole syllabus.
 It is worth approximately 40 marks.
 Individual questions may require knowledge of more than one topic.
 The intention of this section is to assess students across the breadth of the syllabus in depth.
 The range of syllabus topics tested in this section may be narrower than that tested in section A. (40%) Internal Assessment 20% The internal assessment requirements at SL and at HL is an (20%) This component is internally assessed by the teacher and externally moderated by the IB at the end of the course. individual exploration.
-10-15 hours teaching time Higher level 000/ Depos 4 (2 hours) 440 montes (20%) External Assessment 80% Paper 1 (2 hours) 110 marks This paper consists of section A, short-response questions, and section B, extended-response questions.
+10-15 hours teaching time Higher level External Assessment 80% Daner 1 (2 hours) 110 montes (30%) Paner 17 nourel 111 marve External / B3C33IIICITE 30% Paper 1 (2 hours) 110 marks This paper consists of section A, short-response questions, and section B, extended-response questions.
 Students are not permitted access to any calculator on this paper.
 Section A This section consists of compulsory short-response questions based on the whole syllabus.
 It is worth approximately 55 marks.
 The intention of this section is to assess students across the breadth of the syllabus.
 However, it should not be assumed that the separate topics are given equal emphasis.
 Section B This section consists of a small number of compulsory extended-response questions based on the whole syllabus.
 It is worth approximately 55 marks.
 Individual questions may require knowledge of more than one topic.
 The intention of this section is to assess students across the breadth of the syllabus in depth.
-The range of syllabus topics tested in this section may be narrower than that tested in section A. (30%) Paper 2 (2 hours) 110 marks This paper consists of section A, short-response questions, and section B, extended-response questions.
-A GDC is required for this paper, but not every question will necessarily require its use.
-(30%) Section A This section consists of compulsory short-response questions based on the whole syllabus.
+The range of syllabus topics tested in this section may be narrower than that tested in section A. (30%) External / B3C33IIICITE 30% This paper consists of section A, short-response questions, and section B, extended-response questions.
+Students are not permitted access to any calculator on this paper.
+Section A This section consists of compulsory short-response questions based on the whole syllabus.
 It is worth approximately 55 marks.
+The intention of this section is to assess students across the breadth of the syllabus.
+However, it should not be assumed that the separate topics are given equal emphasis.
+Section B This section consists of a small number of compulsory extended-response questions based on the whole syllabus.
+It is worth approximately 55 marks.
+Individual questions may require knowledge of more than one topic.
+The intention of this section is to assess students across the breadth of the syllabus in depth.
+The range of syllabus topics tested in this (30%)